abisop/nuttx-docs/en/components/drivers/special/sensors/sensors_uorb.md

 specific data structure for accelerometer events, but the actual structure is not provided in the text you gave.)

-(won't introduce them one by one since there are many)
+(won\'t introduce them one by one since there are many)

 ### **Sensor Topic Definition**